 7. You will probably be given a small tray or plate to put your treasures in while you shop at a certain booth.
 Always keep that tray in your hand, because if you put it down, someone will start high-grading (shopping in) your tray.
 Trust me on this one; it’s happened more than once to my tray.

 8. If you see something you absolutely cannot live without, buy it now.
 Don’t put it back and think, “I’ll come back later to get this,” because I can almost guarantee it will be gone.
 If you liked it that much, so will someone else.

-And no, I don’t have an exact design in mind when I buy a stone.
+And no, I don’t have an exact design in mind when I buy cabochons.
 I may have an idea, but the exact piece is rarely in my mind, though it has happened a few times.
 I buy stones I like.

-So Saturday morning as I start out to the gem show, my husband will say, “You really don’t need any more stones.
-You have a lot in your inventory," and I gently explain to him, “Dear, I must buy some for my inventory.
+So Saturday morning as I start out to the gem show, my husband will say, “You really don’t need more stones.
+You have a lot in your inventory.”
+I gently explain to him, “Dear, I must buy some for my inventory.
 What I have is my collection.”

-So go pick out the best, the pick of the litter, for yourself, and happy hunting. —Lexi
+So go pick out the best cabochons, the pick of the litter, for yourself, and happy hunting.

 To learn more about working with cabochons and setting them in bezels, get Lexi’s video, Metalsmith Essentials: Setting Stones with Bezels.